redis/redis-doc/docs/reference/protocol-spec.md

 <a name="double-reply"></a>

 ### Doubles
-The Double RESP type encodes a double-precision floating point value.

-Doubles are encoded as follows:
+The Double RESP type encodes a double-precision floating point valu Doubles are encoded as follows:

     ,<floating-point-number>\r\n